By the end of this section, you will be able to do the following:

-This link leads to an animation of the Calvin cycle.
-Click stage 1, stage 2, and then stage 3 to see G3P and ATP regenerate to form RuBP.
+This link leads to an animation of photosynthesis and the Calvin cycle.

-In the harsh dry heat of the desert, plants must conserve every drop of water must be used to survive.
+In the harsh dry heat of the desert, plants must conserve and use every drop of water to survive.
 Because stomata must open to allow for the uptake of CO2, water escapes from the leaf during active photosynthesis.
 Desert plants have evolved processes to conserve water and deal with harsh conditions.
 Mechanisms to capture and store CO2 allows plants to adapt to living with less water.
-Some plants such as cacti (Figure 8.19) can prepare materials for photosynthesis during the night by a temporary carbon fixation/storage process, because opening the stomata at this time conserves water due to cooler temperatures.
+Some plants such as cacti (Figure 8.20) can prepare materials for photosynthesis during the night by a temporary carbon fixation/storage process, because opening the stomata at this time conserves water due to cooler temperatures.
 During the day cacti use the captured CO2 for photosynthesis, and keep their stomata closed.

 Whether the organism is a bacterium, plant, or animal, all living things access energy by breaking down carbohydrate and other carbon-rich organic molecules.
 But if plants make carbohydrate molecules, why would they need to break them down, especially when it has been shown that the gas organisms release as a “waste product” (CO2) acts as a substrate for the formation of more food in photosynthesis?
 Remember, living things need energy to perform life functions.
 In addition, an organism can either make its own food or eat another organism—either way, the food still needs to be broken down.
 Finally, in the process of breaking down food, called cellular respiration, heterotrophs release needed energy and produce “waste” in the form of CO2 gas.